Detailed Explanation of Component Decorator Identifiers

 b: boolean;

-@property({ type: String, readonly: "data.b" })//Put the conditional expression data.b in the string.
-If b is true (checked in the IDE), then data.b returns true.
-At this time, the readonly property indicates read-only.
+@property({ type: String, readonly: "data.b" })// The conditional expression data.b is placed in a string.
+If 'b' is true (checked in IDE), data.b returns true, meaning the 'readonly' property indicates 'read-only'.

 read: string = "";